 On 30 October 1918, representatives of Great Britain and the Ottoman Empire signed an armistice treaty, marking the end of Ottoman participation in the war.

 While waiting to go home, the 12th Light Horse Regiment were called back to operational duty to subdue the Egyptian uprising that erupted in March 1919.
 Charles served alongside his younger brother John Harold Stafford.
 This would be Charles’ last deployment and John’s first.

-In May 1919, just prior to his return to Australia, Charles contracted malaria and finally embarked for home aboard HT Dunluce Castle on 17 July 1919 from Suez, Egypt.
+In May 1919, just prior to his return to Australia, Charles contracted malaria.
+He finally embarked for home aboard HT Dunluce Castle on 17 July 1919 from Suez, Egypt.
 He was discharged from military service on 21 November 1919.

 Charles is buried at the Gunnedah Cemetery in New South Wales.

-Clyde Gilford Ortley Stafford enlisted on 15 February 1917 aged 22 and at the time, he was a farmer.
-His unit was in the 1st Light Horse Regiment, 25th Reinforcement.
-Clyde’s rank on enlistment was Private.
+Clyde Gilford Ortley Stafford enlisted on 15 February 1917 aged twenty two.
+He joined the 1st Light Horse Regiment, 25th Reinforcement as a Private.

 On 10 May 1917, Clyde embarked with the unit from Melbourne on the HMAT A42 Boorara.

-Clyde participated in the First Amman Raid between 22 March and 30 March of 1918.
+Clyde participated in the first Amman raid between 22 March and 30 March of 1918.
 The intention was to inflict casualties on Turkish forces and sever railway communications with Damascus.
-During the Raid the village of Es Salt was occupied, and the attack commenced on 27 March.
-Fierce fighting continued for two days and the force caused serious damage on the railway but the Turkish resistance was so strong that the British forces withdrew.
+During the raid, the village of Es Salt was occupied.
+Fierce fighting continued for two days causing serious damage on the railway.
+However the Turkish resistance was so strong that the British forces withdrew.